clux/rust-meetup-london/source/slides.md

 ---
 <!-- .slide: data-background-color="#353535" class="center color" style="text-align: left;" -->

-why write a controller?
+why write a controller for my resource?

 <ul>
+<li class="fragment">[Should I add my Custom Resource to the cluster?](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#should-i-add-a-custom-resource-to-my-kubernetes-cluster)</li>
+<li class="fragment">distributed, self-healing systems</li>
 <li class="fragment">separation of concerns</li>
-<li class="fragment">distributed, self-healing systems</li>
-<li class="fragment"><em>not writing a monolith</em></li>
 </ul>
 notes:
-- one resource deals with one type of event (beats cm monorepo that grow and intermingle, a controller CANT reach out by RBAC)
+- should you? if no answer: read this on k8s io docs..
+- philosophical distictions that only matter for large distributed systems.
-- reconciliation loops running constantly can help you respond to errors in a system faster than
+- reconciliation loops running constantly and more efficiently can help you auto-heal faster
-- why you? you should have an answer to this yourself.
-- if no answer? well, hope you enjoy the rust...

-- old model: having N CI jobs per cluster, triggering them periodically, implementing diffing (do i need to do something) yourself, reconcile state in the job
-- new model: write one tiny app, in a way that's meant to deal with events, deploy it to all clusters
+- sep concerns: force your app to only deal with on resource by rbac (like a rust ritual) better in long run

 ---
 <!-- .slide: data-background-color="#353535" class="center color" style="text-align: left;" -->